medialize/ally.js/docs/api/util.md

 # Utilities

 the util infrastructure does not contain any functionality relevant to a user of ally.js.
 It merely contains code supporting other components, e.g. to ensure consistent component function signatures for a consistent APIs.
 To be honest, it's also the dumping ground for everything that didn't fit into one of the other buckets.
-None of these functions are available through the `ally` object exposed by the production `dist/ally.min.js`, but very much accessible via modules.
+None of these functions are available through the `ally` object exposed by the production file `dist/ally.min.js`, but are very much accessible via modules.

 ## Contributing